relateiq/static-template-component/README.md

       MyNestedSTC
     ];

-    // this object is the data bus used to pass data to the HTML template and to nested components this.args = {
+    // this is the object reference used to pass arguments to nested <stc /> through the template below this.args = {
         data: data
     };